whoward/docs/docs/tutorials/php.md

 simple.
 However, by migrating to Sausage you get several useful features in addition to a more convenient interface.
 Pass/fail reporting, spinAsserts, and more streamlined browser configuration, etc...

-If you're interested in seeing how to install and configure Sausage, check out the [Setup tutorial](##02-Setup.md##).
-Meanwhile, happy testing!